CTTEP Required Courses and Faculty

 Clinical Case Conference Learning Objectives

-2. Students will learn how couples therapy compares with work with individuals.
+2. Students will compare couples therapy treatment with work with individuals.

-3. Students will learn techniques for establishing trusting relationships between therapists and couples.
+3. Students will use techniques for establishing trusting relationships between therapists and couples.

 4. Students will be able to take a genogram for their patients and use it in such a way that the information anticipates transference/countertransference.